DOGG-DAO/icedogg/readme.md

 ICEDOGG is a fork of DOGSHIT from Dogg DAO which is a fork of Woofy from YFI.

-ICEDOGG is an antisat demoninated macroDOGE forked from DOGSHIT.
+ICEDOGG is an unsanctioned 1 to 10,000 Popsicle ICE macrocoin forked from DOGSHIT.

 - Call `dogg` to convert ICEDOGG into ICE.
 - Call `undogg` to convert ICE back to ICEDOGG.